computationalcore/fall-detection/README.md

 ## Prerequisites

-To run the application in this tutorial, the OpenVINO™ toolkit and its dependencies must already be installed and verified using the included demos.
+To run the application in this tutorial, the OpenVINO™ toolkit and its dependencies must already be installed.

+Alternatively, you can create and build the docker image provided by this repository by following these [instructions](DOCKER.md).

 Installation instructions may be found at: https://software.intel.com/en-us/articles/OpenVINO-Install-Linux